poliberry/crystal/CODE_OF_CONDUCT.md

-# Code of Conduct - Discord Clone
+# Code of Conduct - Crystal

 ## Our Pledge